 Dharmesh is also the co-author of the book Inbound Marketing: Get Found Using Google, Social Media and Blogs.

 Dharmesh talks quickly and packs a huge amount of insight and data into all of his talks.
 This one is no exception.
-Here are a few of the highlights, quotes and things you will learn if you watch this video:
+Here are a few of the highlights, quotes and things you will learn if you watch the video.

 Golf tips from Dharmesh

 When Dharmesh set up his first business, an enterprise sales guy told him he would have to play golf.
 That sucked as he hates golf, but he discovered, you don’t have to play golf to be successful as a software entrepreneur.
 Take people for meals instead.

 “I’ve been doing meals, all the time, every week.
 Every city that I’ve traveled into, I will randomly send emails out to folks, either to people that I know or people that I don’t know, and I have a specific pattern to it now.
 I figured out I like round tables, I like acoustics that are good (so you can have a conversation), so I’m trying to reproduce the golf environment without the frustration and I can trace back millions of dollars, millions of dollars of value, to conversations that would never have happened had it not been for that meal policy.”

 “The reality is, you’re a unique, precious little snowflake just like friggin’ everyone else, get over yourself.
 Because what happens, essentially, I’ve talked to hundreds of entrepreneurs now, hundreds of people that are in the software business.
 We make remarkably similar mistakes.
 So, if you’re unique, you’re not using that creativity on the kinds of mistakes you make, I promise you.
 You’re using it somewhere else.
 You’re making the same friggin’ mistakes that everybody else is making.”